Belvoir Castle (Israel): Crusader period

 The Knights Hospitaller purchased the site from Velos, a French nobleman, in 1168.

 As soon as the Knights Hospitaller purchased the land, they began construction of castle.
 While Gilbert of Assailly was Grand Master of the Knights Hospitaller, the order gained around thirteen new castles, among which Belvoir was the most important.
 The castle of Belvoir served as a major obstacle to the Muslim goal of invading the Crusader Kingdom of Jerusalem from the east.
 It withstood an attack by Muslim forces in 1180.
 During the campaign of 1182, the Battle of Belvoir Castle was fought nearby between King Baldwin IV of Jerusalem and Saladin.

 Following Saladin's victory over the Crusaders at the Battle of Hattin, Belvoir was besieged.
 The siege lasted a year and a half, until the defenders surrendered on 5 January 1189.
 An Arab governor occupied it until 1219 when the Ayyubid ruler in Damascus had it slighted.
 In 1241 Belvoir was ceded to the Franks, who controlled it until 1263.

 Ottoman and British Mandate periods

-During the Ottoman period it became an Arab village, Kawkab al-Hawa, whose inhabitants fled the village in anticipation of an advancement of the Zionist forces during the 1947–48 civil war phase of the First Arab–Israeli war.
-After a military assault by Yishuv forces.
+During the Ottoman period it became an Arab village, Kawkab al-Hawa, whose inhabitants fled the village in anticipation of an advancement of the Israeli forces during the 1947–48 civil war phase of the First Arab–Israeli war.

 Israel

-The Arab buildings on the site were demolished during archaeological excavation by the Israeli authorities between 1963 and 1968.

 Excavations were carried out at Belvoir Castle between 2013 and 2016.